trewknowledge/GDPR/README.txt

 = What is considered personal data? =

 The GDPR defines personal data as any information or type of data that can directly or indirectly identify a natural person’s identity.
-This can include information such as: Name, Address, Email, Photos, System Data, IP addresses, Location data, Phone numbers and Cookies.
+This can include information such as Name, Address, Email, Photos, System Data, IP addresses, Location data, Phone numbers, and Cookies.

-For other special categories of personal data, there are more strict regulations for categories such as: Race, Religion, Political Views, Sexual Orientation, Health Information, Biometric and Genetic data.
+For other special categories of personal data, there are more strict regulations for categories such as Race, Religion, Political Views, Sexual Orientation, Health Information, Biometric and Genetic data.

 = What are the penalties for non-compliance? =